France: Doing business and staying in touch

 It is customary to address colleagues with the appropriate Madame, Monsieur, Professeur or Docteur followed by the surname and a handshake.
 The informal word for 'you' - 'tu' - should only be used once the other person has started to use this him/herself.
 Business cards (preferably in French and English) should be presented.

 After an initial meeting, kissing on the cheek is the norm.
-Always say goodbye to people one by one at the end of an event or else you will risk the term: filer à l’anglaise (literally ‘to leave the English way’).
-This is not a good thing.
+Always say goodbye to people one by one at the end of an event or else you will risk the term: filer à l’anglaise (literally 'to leave the English way'), which is not a good thing.

 France has a 35-hour working week and office hours are generally between Monday-Friday 0830/0900-1700/1800, with a one- or two-hour lunch break during the day.
 Some offices close early on Friday afternoon.

 In Paris, firmness, not rudeness, is in order.
 Small talk is an essential part of doing business in Paris, so it is wise to do a quick refresher on French politics and culture prior to the meeting and to take your time getting to the talk of business.
-Smart, conservative dress is recommended.
 Business lunches, working dinners and breakfast meetings are common.
 In addition, whoever fixes the meeting is expected to settle the bill.
 At formal dinners, diners must wait for the most important guest or the host to give the signal to start eating.
-Conducting business in August (during the Parisian holiday exodus to the south) is best avoided.
+Conducting business in August is best avoided as many people take the month off.

 Generally Mon-Fri 0900-1200, 1400-1800.